 - ArborTrek cannot be responsible for lost or stolen goods on the tour.
 Please leave all valuables including jewelry at home.

-Yes, we have developed group rates and packages for small and large groups.
-In general, groups of 8 or more paying in one transaction are eligible for group rates.
-Please call our office at (802) 644-9300 and request to speak with a group sales representative for more information and current rates.
+Yes, we have developed group rates and packages.
+In general, groups of 20 or more paying in one transaction are eligible for group rates.
+We also have special rates for educational and non-profit groups of any size.
+Please call our office at (802) 644-9300 for more information and current rates.

-All ArborTrek tours are all designed to provide novel experiences that educate, entertain and inspire.
+All ArborTrek tours are designed to provide novel experiences that educate, entertain and inspire.
 If you like to get physical, we recommend the Treetop Obstacle Course.
-It provides a variety of challenges at different level with options for children as young as 4 years old If you’re looking for a more leisurely ride, be sure to check out our award-winning Zip Line Canopy Tour.
+It provides a variety of challenges at different levels and options suitable for children who weigh 40 lbs. or more.
+If you’re looking for a more leisurely ride, be sure to check out our award-winning Zip Line Canopy Tour.
 The tour is mostly gravity-fed and requires minimal physical exertion.
-If you can’t choose and want to try it all, try our Awesome All-Day Adventure package.
+If you can’t choose and want to try it all, try our All-Day Adventure package.
 Zip, trek, and climb all in one day.